 Search for a list of local farmer’s markets and local farms or community groups working to improve food distribution to the poor in your area.

-Dig Deeper will help you continue a conversation with the people you meet this week on your journey.
+Continue a conversation with the people you meet this week on your journey.
 Maybe they’ll help you discover a local problem that could be the seed for your Harvest Take Action Project.

 Identify a local food or land issue and talk to some people about it…talk to grower, restaurateur, chef, gardener, and nutritionists and find out about challenges they face.
 Talk to them about how we can inspire others to improve their food print.
 Visit some local purveyors of food: See who is growing or producing food locally.